Effective Learning Skills and Techniques

 - Learn with understanding.
 Use a dictionary to find the meanings of words that you do not understand or find explanation for terms that you need to understand before you start learning.
 It is very important to know what you are learning otherwise, you just commit things to memory like a parrot and this could be so garbled when you need to reproduce it making little or no sense.

-- Learn before you memorize.
+- Logic before you memorize.
 Understanding how things work, putting facts together sequentially and building facts one on the other to make sense out of them causes learning to be effective.
 Once you have done this, it is easier to memorize and it takes very little time.
 What is memorized with understanding and a fair amount of learning is retained in the long term memory.

 - Memorizing is often done by repetition.
 Things that are constantly repeated are memorized well, but facts that are understood, learnt and memorized converts what you have learned into super memory

 - Repeating the basics often and spending time memorizing basics will never be wasted.
-You will have your foundation very strong and there is no way that you are going to forget this information in a long time to come.
+You will have your foundation strong and there is no way that you are going to forget this information in a long time to come.
 Frequent revisions are highly recommended.

 - Put into practice what you have learned.
 Try to apply it in practical ways.